Art-Sells/Arells/Build-Notes.md

 ### Trigger Organic Growth

-3 trailers
-- Online (Sign in to Arells.com to leanr more)
-- On Guest Pages (Sign in to learn more)
-- On Bitcoin Page (Coming Soon)

-Arells Guest
--Icon
--Mission
--Trailer (sign in to learn more)
--SignIn
-Bitcoin Guest
--Arells Icon
--Mission (replace investments with {asset name}) -Trailer (only for bitcoin, the others leave blank (sign in to learn more)) -SignIn

-- Change Phase One in About Page.
+- Change Phase One in About Page... replace "Share blab lab lab la advertising revenue..." with "Tell the story of our investments' journey to never lose value."

+Bitcoin Signed In Layout:

+Under the blab lab lal:
 The Bitcoin Alien Race
 (Trailer (coming soon))
 - Season One (one eye):
 Episode 1: Coming Soon
 New episode every saturday

 After Trailer and Announcement pages are done:

-- Post everywhere (YouTube/LinkedIn/Twitter)
+- Post everywhere (YouTube/Twitter)
 - Send Follow-up emails (for everyone linking trailer)
 - Begin working on Episode one

 After Episode One is done:

-- Change (Remove trailer from main Bitcoin page)
+- Change (Change (all guest home page and guest Bitcoin page trailers to "Sign In to Learn More" remove Coming Soon), remove trailer from signed in Bitcoin page) (upload 3 types)
+- Upload 3 types of Episode One
 - my-investments "Add Investments to Unlock Episodes" "Add Other Investments To Unlock Episodes"
 - Add (long rounded image below the title).

-Post on YouTube (Sign In to Arells.com to get involved).
+- Create and Post Season One Posters (no image to image editing, create brand new ultra realistic images from image references on GrokImagine) on Bitcoin Reddit Page, X (remove coming soon and change to "now playing on arells")

--Send follow-up emails(mailmeteor [get verified emails])
+-Send follow-up emails(mailmeteor [get verified emails]) [with poster]

 -remove /bitcoinalienrace